websocket-client/websocket-client/README.md

 ## Performance

 The "send" and "validate_utf8" methods are very slow in pure Python.
-If you want to get better performace, please install both numpy and wsaccel.
+If you want to get better performance, please install both numpy and wsaccel.
 Note that wsaccel can sometimes causes other issues.

 ## Examples